 Airway disease is on the rise.
 Asthma is the most common chronic childhood condition, and Chronic Obstructive Pulmonary Disease (COPD), is the fourth leading cause of death in America.
 Research is underway both to identify risks and to develop therapeutic clinical trials.

-HEAL is one of the largest public-private partnerships established to investigate the impact of environmental disparities on human health.
-Launched in 2006, the program is designed to identify risks associated with developing and exacerbating airway disease, especially asthma, in post-Hurricane Katrina, New Orleans.
+HEAL was one of the largest public-private partnerships established to investigate the impact of environmental disparities on human health.
+Launched in 2006, the program was designed to identify risks associated with developing and exacerbating airway disease, especially asthma, in post-Hurricane Katrina, New Orleans.